Maxamed-NCX/17-Regex-Tutorial-on-Matching-an-Email/README.md

 Bracket Expression third: `[a-z\.]`      - includes case sensitive characters from a-z and periods.

 ### Greedy and Lazy Match
 Here, we have only used greedy quantifiers `+` and `{}`, meaning that it will allow the match to expand as long as it neess to go.
-If these quantifiers were non-greedy quantifiers, they would appear as `+?` or `{}?`, this will direct the system to make the shortest match.
+If these quantifiers were lazy quantifiers, they would appear as `+?` or `{}?`, this will direct the system to make the shortest match.

 ### Boundaries
 The word boundary \b matches positions where one side is a word character.